fortinetdev/terraform-provider-fortios/website/docs/d/fortios_routerbgp_neighbor.html.markdown

 * `advertisement_interval` - Minimum interval (sec) between sending updates.
 * `allowas_in_enable` - Enable/disable IPv4 Enable to allow my AS in AS path.
 * `allowas_in_enable6` - Enable/disable IPv6 Enable to allow my AS in AS path.
+* `allowas_in_enable_vpnv4` - Enable/disable to allow my AS in AS path for VPNv4 route.
+* `allowas_in_enable_evpn` - Enable/disable to allow my AS in AS path for L2VPN EVPN route.
 * `allowas_in` - IPv4 The maximum number of occurrence of my AS number allowed.
 * `allowas_in6` - IPv6 The maximum number of occurrence of my AS number allowed.
 * `allowas_in_vpnv4` - The maximum number of occurrence of my AS number allowed for VPNv4 route.
+* `allowas_in_evpn` - The maximum number of occurrence of my AS number allowed for L2VPN EVPN route.
 * `attribute_unchanged` - IPv4 List of attributes that should be unchanged.
 * `attribute_unchanged6` - IPv6 List of attributes that should be unchanged.
 * `attribute_unchanged_vpnv4` - List of attributes that should be unchanged for VPNv4 route.
 * `activate` - Enable/disable address family IPv4 for this neighbor.
 * `activate6` - Enable/disable address family IPv6 for this neighbor.
 * `activate_vpnv4` - Enable/disable address family VPNv4 for this neighbor.
+* `activate_evpn` - Enable/disable address family L2VPN EVPN for this neighbor.
 * `bfd` - Enable/disable BFD for this neighbor.
 * `capability_dynamic` - Enable/disable advertise dynamic capability to this neighbor.
 * `capability_orf` - Accept/Send IPv4 ORF lists to/from this neighbor.